morgannprice/PaperBLAST/README.md

 For litSearch.cgi to work, the data/ subdirectory must include the sqlite3 database and the protein BLAST database.
-These are both built by bin/buildLitDb.pl
+These are both built by bin/run_final.pl (which invokes bin/buildLitDb.pl).

-Create a tmp/ subdirectory and set it to writable by apache (or everyone) so that litSearch.cgi can write to ../tmp/
+Create a tmp/ subdirectory and set it to writable by apache (or everyone) so that litSearch.cgi can write to ../tmp/ (relative to the directory that it is invoked from, which is usually the cgi directory)

 # Dependencies

 sqlite3 is required

 To identify search terms from MicrobesOnline, the MicrobesOnline code base must be in ~/Genomics.
-(This is not required by the CGI scripts.)
+(This is required for building the database; it is not required by the CGI scripts.)
 See http://www.microbesonline.org/programmers.html#source

 The swissknife perl library must be in the SWISS subdirectory (so that